jurf/jurf.github.io/_posts/2022-03-29-battle-with-chronic-arm-pain.md

 However, it was a good introduction to split keyboards.
 It took me a week or two to get used to it, and I will probably never return to a traditional keyboard.

+## Other options

+I have considered the Microsoft Sculpt Ergonomic keyboard, but it cost almost twice as much as the C-Tech, even second-hand, which seemed too much for an experiment.

+I reconsidered it since the C-Tech is really wide, and I would prefer my mouse closer, but I have seen reviews, and it seems the keyboard has its quirks -- like the large dongle and the Fn switch -- and I was unpersuaded it was worth the money.

+I am not aware of any other split keyboards in my market.

 ## Custom mechanical keyboards

 Last week, I got introduced to the world of custom keyboards.
 I have not yet chosen which keyboard to build, I am torn between several split keyboard designs, but that is a story for the future.